LucaRosaldi/wpfn-notifications/README.md

 This is an extension for the `WP_Error` class which allows various notifications (not only errors) to be returned and displayed in the frontend.

 Basically, you can add notifications in the same way you add errors to the WP_Error class, and it generates and displays HTML for all your notifications via an action.
-You can specify a status class for the notification (i.e. 'warning', 'error', 'success', 'info', and so on ) and even a icon (i.e. 'thumbs-up') which will be inserted in the HTML.
+You can specify a status class for the notification (i.e. `warning`, `error`, `success`, `info`, and so on ) and even a icon (i.e. `thumbs-up`) which will be inserted in the HTML.

-The generated HTML uses the BEM syntax, apart from the icon, which uses the single-dash sintax which is more common for icon font tool such as [Icomoon](https://icomoon.io/app/).
+The generated HTML uses the [BEM syntax](https://bem.info/), apart from the icon, which uses the single-dash sintax which is more common for icon font tool such as [Icomoon](https://icomoon.io/app/).
 More on that below.

 ## Usage